mohitpai/journey-optimizer.en/help/using/reports/journey-live-report.md

 From your journey **[!UICONTROL Live report]**, the **[!UICONTROL Email]** tab details the main information relative to the email deliveries sent in your journey.

-For a detailed report on a specific email delivery, refer to the [Email live report](email-live-report.md) section.

 ![](assets/report_email_1.png)

 The **[!UICONTROL Email Sending Statistics]** widget details the main information relative to your message: